Module ngx_http_geoip_module

 Directives

-Specifies a database used to determine a country depending on the client IP address.
+Specifies a database used to determine the country depending on the client IP address.
 The following variables are available when using this database:

 $geoip_country_code